Fabora resources

 Is general workshop ventilation enough on its own?

-Usually not for routine welding work.
-General ventilation helps, but workshop welding fume is normally best controlled by capturing it close to the source and then supporting that with good workshop layout and supervision.
+Usually not.
+General ventilation helps, but welding fume is best controlled by capturing it at the source with LEV, supported by good layout, supervision and RPE where needed.

 Does this page replace a COSHH assessment?